-What is minimalism?
+What is Minimalism?

 Minimalism itself is not just a style of décor.
 It holds the fundamental view of making things as simple as possible – to remove everything that is not essential or necessary.
 Minimalism has been adopted by artists, interior designers and decorators, fashion designers, music composers, and even app and web designers.

-The origin of minimalism.
+The Origins of Minimalism

 Japanese design and culture, along with Zen Buddhism and its emphasis on simplicity, also influenced the minimalist décor trend.
-There is the underlying philosophy of practicing non-attachment while focusing on the present moment.
+In minimalism, there is the underlying philosophy of practicing non-attachment while focusing on the present moment.
 It aims to focus your attention on the object or the activity you are engaging with at that specific moment.
 As the minimalist movement grew, the design style influenced the makers of consumer products like Braun and Ikea.

-Why is Minimalist décor so appealing?
+Why is Minimalist Décor so Appealing?

 One way to achieve this is to remove as many things as possible until the space no longer feels or looks as you want it to.
 Then add the last item that you removed.
 Focus on details.
 Because you aim to have as little stuff in a space as possible, each and every piece of furniture or decorative object should be chosen with intent.
 It should add value to the space.

-Minimalist décor often incorporates simple colors like combinations of black and whites or greys.
+Minimalist décor often incorporates simple colors, like monochromatic combinations of black and whites or greys.
 You could use other color combinations or add one or two colorful items to a space to create a focal point or contrast.
 These items should always be chosen with intention, just like every other feature in your minimalist-designed space.
-Minimalist décor incorporates clean lines and sticks to the phrase ‘Less is more.’
+Minimalistic décor incorporates clean lines and sticks to the phrase ‘Less is more.’
 It focuses on removing clutter and only making use of necessary elements and bringing value to the space.